Richard Sander: Studies

 In 2006, and in order to gain further research information regarding his mis match theory, excepting individuals privacy information, Sander requested the California Bar to release its stored data of bar exam scores, grade point averages and LSAT scores including race and gender information of everyone who applied to the bar association.
 The bar denied this request based on privacy grounds.
 In 2008, and along with the First Amendment Coalition, Sander filed a lawsuit in California Supreme Court demanding the release of that information.
-On April 12, 2016 the court ruled that the California Bar was required to oblige with Sander's request.
+On April 12, 2016, the court ruled that the California Bar was required to oblige with Sander's request.
 In 2018, however, the California Court of Appeals affirmed that the bar had no duty to release the records.

 In 2015, Sander filed a Brief Amicus Curiae In Support of Neither Party in regards to the affirmative action issue addressed by Supreme Court of the United States in Fisher v.
-University of Texas (2016).
+University of Texas.

 In 2022, he wrote an article in Politico on the topic of the ongoing case Students for Fair Admissions v.
-President and Fellows of Harvard College.
+Harvard.
 Sander encouraged the Supreme Court of the United States to extend the application of the Civil Rights Act of 1964, not the Fourteenth Amendment to the United States Constitution, to universities to limit their use of racial preferences, while leaving the issue in the realm of statutory law so that the United States Congress can address the issue as its sees fit.